jdassonvil/simple-python-app/README.md

 # Simple python app

+This application display a list of messages.

+## Run it

-This is a standalone application you can run it using Docker and then access it at http://localhost:5000/
+Start it using docker-compose.
+You can then access the page at http://localhost:5000

 ```
-docker build -t simple-python-app:dev .
-docker run -p 5000:5000 simple-python-app:dev
+docker-compose up -d
 ```